 Once the star was pieced, I pondered background options and asked myself, “What would be the surprise about this quilt top that would make it my perfect vintage lucky find?”
 The answer was a beautiful royal blue (and the question inspired the quilt’s name).
 The bright blue took a bit of courage – I kept wondering if it added a vintage or a modern edge and concluded it was both – but I took a deep breath and went for it.

 I love it!
 I added a couple of top and bottom borders and now this Lucky Lone Star Quilt is ready for quilting.
-I’m also writing the pattern so you can make your own.
-Watch for details soon!
+I’ve also written the pattern, which is available here, so you can make your own.